arishya7/Meraki/README.md

 - [ ] Historical claims analysis integrated
 - [ ] Recommendations with supporting rationale
 - [ ] Evidence-based product tier suggestions

 ---

-## 🎤 Presentation Format

-**Total**: 10 minutes

-**Live Demo** (5 minutes):
-- Show the complete flow using using the policy wordings
-- Demonstrate policy comparison with citations
-- Execute purchase end-to-end
-- Highlight your innovation (unique features, creative approaches)

-**Slides** (5 minutes):
-- Architecture overview
-- Normalization approach and taxonomy design
-- MCP integration details
-- Business impact and scalability

-**What Judges Want to See**:
-- Working code, not just mockups
-- Accuracy and traceability (citations!)
-- Handling of edge cases and errors
-- Clear path from hackathon demo to production system

----